 Not all bankruptcy filings are the result of debts incurred voluntarily.
-South Carolina residents who enjoyed a stellar credit rating come to the Reed Law Firm, P.A., with unpaid medical bills.
+South Carolina residents who enjoyed a stellar credit rating come to Reed Law Firm, P.A., with unpaid medical bills.
 A sudden illness or injury has depleted their savings and they are now faced with severe collection actions.

 Credit ratings do not improve over time if you owe large debts related to unpaid medical bills.
 As stress builds with harassing creditors, you need to take action and start fresh.